 The Who, the What, the Why and the Where of WCCIWMA (RecycleMore)

-The West Contra Costa Integrated Waste Management Authority ("RecycleMore") is a joint powers agency created by the Cities of El Cerrito, Hercules, Pinole, Richmond and San Pablo, California.
-City Council-members from each of the Member Cities serve as the Board of Directors of the Authority.
-Representation on the Board consists of three City Council-members from the City of Richmond and one City Council-member from the remaining cities - for a total of seven Directors.
+The West Contra Costa Integrated Waste Management Authority (WCCIWMA) is a regional joint powers agency created by the Member Cities of El Cerrito, Hercules, Pinole, Richmond and San Pablo, and Contra Costa County, California.
+The agency is also known as "RecycleMore" and is sometimes referred to as "the Authority" or "JPA".
+Elected officials from each of the member cities serve on the Authority's Board of Directors.
+Representation on the Board consists of three council members from the City of Richmond, one council member from each of the remaining cities, and a non-officio member from the Contra Costa Board of Supervisors representing the unincorporated areas within the Authority's jurisdiction - for a total of eight seats on the Board of Directors.

 The Region consists of the approximately 74 square miles located within the boundaries of the Member Cities.